-Forest Plaza is a 123,028 square foot grocery-anchored retail centre located at 760-832 West Johnson Street, Fond du Lac, Wisconsin.
+Forest Plaza is a 123,028 square foot grocery-anchored shopping centre located at 760832 West Johnson Street, Fond du Lac, Wisconsin.
 Forest Plaza was built in 1978, renovated in 2006 and is located within the primary retail corridor of Fond du Lac.
-The centre is situated on a 13.7 acre site and is currently 100% occupied.
-Forest Plaza is anchored by Pick 'N Save (Kroger) that maintains a lease that runs through December 2024 with additional renewal options, and TJX.
+The centre is situated on a 13.7 acre site and is currently 78.2% occupied.
+Forest Plaza is anchored by Pick 'n Save (Kroger) that maintains a lease that runs through December 2024 with additional renewal options, and Jo-Ann Fabrics.